 ~Missio Alliance—Best 10 Books of 2015~

 ~2012 Outreach Magazine Resource of the Year~

 - The Gospel of Ruth: Loving God Enough to Break the Rules (2008)

 - Lost Women of the Bible: The Women We Thought We Knew (2005)

 - When Life and Beliefs Collide: How Knowing God Makes a Difference (2001)

-Carolyn is an adjunct faculty member at BTS (Biblical Theological Seminary) in Pennsylvania and a consulting editor for Zondervan’s Exegetical Commentary Series on the New Testament.
+Carolyn is an adjunct faculty member at Missio Seminary (formerly Biblical Theological Seminary) in Philadelphia, Pennsylvania and a consulting editor for Zondervan’s Exegetical Commentary Series on the New Testament.
 In 2013, Christianity Today named her one of the 50 evangelical women to watch.
-She speaks regularly at church conferences, colleges and other Christian organizations both in the US and abroad and is a visiting lecturer at various theological seminaries.
+She speaks regularly at church conferences, colleges, and for other Christian organizations both in the US and abroad and is a guest lecturer at various theological seminaries.
 She has been interviewed by the Associated Press and National Public Radio.

-She is founder and president emerita of the Synergy Women’s Network, Inc.—a national network of women emerging or engaged in ministry leadership.
+She was founder and president emerita of the Synergy Women’s Network, Inc.—a national network of women emerging or engaged in ministry leadership.
 In 2015 Synergy became part of Missio Alliance.

 A pastor’s daughter, Carolyn grew up in Portland, Oregon.
 During the years between seminary and her present ministries, she had her own business as a computer software developer in Oxford, England.
-Her husband Frank is President and Professor of Historical Theology at BTS.
+Her husband Frank is President and Professor of Historical Theology at Missio Seminary.

 Carolyn and Frank live in Sellersville, Pennsylvania.
-They have one adult daughter.
-She and her husband and two adorable little grand-ezers live in Florida.
+They have one daughter and two adorable little grand-ezers.